ulises-castro/TheVueRightWay/README.md

 - I recommend you, ALWAYS use JSLINT in your Vue projects and choise [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript).

 #### Recomendations
 - If you would like to toggle buttons use, v-show instead of v-if.
 Why?
-[About v-show and v-if | Differences](https://vuejs.org/v2/guide/conditional.html#v-show)
+[V-IF VS V-SHOW](https://vuejs.org/v2/guide/conditional.html#v-if-vs-v-show)